RVC-Learn-Digital-Team/moodle-atto_eunitylink/linkproxy/README.md

 Moodle Local plugin to return a hash to conceal url of links and redirect link clicks to the actual URL.
-Depends on the atto customlink button plugin for the calls to generate and return the hash and create the link
+Depends on the atto eunitylink button plugin for the calls to generate and return the hash and create the link

-Copy the customlink code to moodle\lib\editor\atto\plugins Copy the linkproxy code to moodle\locl\linkproxy.
+Copy the eunitylink code to moodle\lib\editor\atto\plugins Copy the linkproxy code to moodle\locl\linkproxy.

 Login as admin and go to the admin menu.
 Go through the standard plugin install procedure.

-After installation go to http://yourmoodle.org/admin/settings.php?section=editorsettingsatto add a line in Toolbar config in the form customlink = custom link
+After installation go to http://yourmoodle.org/admin/settings.php?section=editorsettingsatto add a line in Toolbar config in the form eUnity = eunitylink
-Check in an instance of Atto that you have a new button indicated by a + symbol for this plugin.
+Check in an instance of Atto that you have a new button indicated by a eUnity logo symbol for this plugin.

 Confirm that the button icon is visible to teachers and not visible to students